sabrinayan0229/DATA550_FinalProject/README.md

 ## Dataset

 - Since it is a rather big dataset file, Github doesn't allow me to upload it straight in CVS format. <br />
-I upload it as a zip file, please feel free to unzip it.
+I upload the first 1000 rows dataset file, it might alter the result but I uploaded the orgihnal output report.

 OR